 - Employees who work five days a week, eight hours per day, with an unpaid meal break daily log 37.5 work hours each week, and 2.5 hours (a half hour each day for five days) are awarded through the time adjustment.
 These full-time employees are paid for 40 hours.

 - Employees who work four days a week, 10 hours a day, with an unpaid meal break daily, log 38 work hours each week, and two hours (a half hour each day for four days) are awarded through the time adjustment.
 These full-time employees are paid for 40 hours.

 Tri-Rail’s Employer Discount Program allows employees to pay for monthly Tri-Rail passes through payroll deductions on a pre-tax basis.
 Call Tri-Rail at 954-788-7938 for more information.
 See also Bus Passes.

-Former employees may file for unemployment compensation with the State of Florida Agency for Workforce Innovation.
+Former employees may file for unemployment compensation with the State of Florida Agency for Office of Reemployment Assistance.
 The program is managed by the Human Resources Division-Labor Relations Section at email@example.com or 954-357-6006 for additional information.

 About 80 percent of the County workforce is divided into seven bargaining units for the purpose of union representation.
 Bargaining units are determined by the Public Employees Relations Commission of the State of Florida by grouping job classifications that typically perform similar types of work.
 Employees in job classes grouped in a bargaining unit have the right to join or not to join the union representing the unit and to make this decision without any coercion or harassment.
 In accordance with Florida law, employees in job classes included in a bargaining unit are subject to the provisions contained in their collective bargaining agreement, whether or not they decide to join the union representing the unit.